amarendhar-reddy/project-pseudo-mavericks/README.md

     Can use GitHub to clone the repository using the below URL. https://github.com/amarendhar-reddy/project-pseudo-mavericks.git
 2. Extract the zip file.
-3. Place the extracted files in XAMPP's htdocs folder.
+3. Place the extracted files in XAMPPs htdocs folder.
 4. In the IDE, create a workspace and import the project folder into it.
 5. Configure the PHP to the workspace using the instructions below.
     a.
 On the toolbar, go to the preferences area beneath the window section.